 Road, rail and air traffic are the most common transportation noise sources in society.
-For noise sensitive developments, including new houses or flats, an assessment can be required.
+For noise sensitive developments, including new houses or flats, a BS8233 noise assessment can be required.
 These identify the risks and impacts, and secure measures to protect people from adverse effects of noise.

 Policies and guidance